ripples of white sand with one plant on the right hand side

 6. Interdune Boardwalk

 The Interdune Boardwalk is the easiest trail throughout the park as it is a raised boardwalk platform.
-It is the only trail that can be accessed by strollers or wheelchairs with ease.

 Walking the boardwalk along Interdune Trail which is the only flat and easy access trail.

 Along the boardwalk, there are signs that describe the plants, animals, and the science behind the white sand dunes.
-Midpoint on the trail is an overhang where you can escape the sun for a few minutes.

 Expect to spend about 20-30 minutes wandering the Interdune Boardwalk.